pulumi/docs/quickstart/cloudfx/tutorial-service.md

     $ pulumi config set cloud-azure:location WestUS2
     ```

-1. Preview and deploy changes via `pulumi update`.
+1. Preview and deploy changes via `pulumi up`.
 This will take a few minutes.
 Pulumi automatically builds and provisions a container registry (ECR or ACR), builds the Docker container, and pushed the image into the repository.
 This all happens automatically and does not require manual configuration on your part.

     ```
-    $ pulumi update
+    $ pulumi up
     Previewing update of stack 'container-quickstart-dev'
     Previewing changes:
     ...